Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   shared storage system must be accessible by all master nodes and all worker nodes.
   - Examples: `alluxio.underfs.address=hdfs://1.2.3.4:9000/alluxio/root/`, `alluxio.underfs.address=s3a://bucket/dir/`

-### Setting up HA cluster with internal leader election
+### Setting up HA cluster with embedded-journal-based election

-The minimal configuration to set up a HA cluster is to give the master rpc addresses to all nodes inside the cluster.
+The minimal configuration to set up a HA cluster is to give the embedded journal addresses to all nodes inside the cluster.
 Alluxio's internal leader election will determine the leader master.
+The default embedded journal port is `19200`.

 ```
-alluxio.master.rpc.addresses=<MASTER_HOSTNAME_1>:19998,<MASTER_HOSTNAME_2>:19998,<MASTER_HOSTNAME_3>:19998
+alluxio.master.embedded.journal.addresses=master_hostname_1:19200,master_hostname_2:19200,master_hostname_3:19200
 ```

-Note that embedded journal feature relies on [Copycat](https://github.com/atomix/copycat) which has built-in leader election.
+Note that embedded journal feature relies on Copycat which has built-in leader election.
 The built-in leader election cannot work with Zookeeper since we cannot have two leaders which might not match.
 Enabling embedded journal is enabling Alluxio's internal leader election.
 See [embedded journal configuration documentation]({{ '/en/operation/Journal.html' | relativize_url }}#Embedded-Journal-Configuration)
-for other ways to configure Alluxio HA cluster with internal leader election.
+for more details of embedded journal information and configurations.
 The embedded journal is appropriate when no fast, non-object storage such as HDFS or NFS is available, or no Zookeeper cluster is available.

 ### Setting up HA cluster with Zookeeper-based leader election